 Telelink Business Services Group AD (the Company) was incorporated on 12 July 2019 as a sole-shareholder joint stock company with an owner Telelink Holdings BV (The Netherlands), registered with the Trade Register of the Registry Agency under UIC 205744019.
-The registered office of the Company is: Vitosha region, v.a.
-Malinova dolina, 6 Panorama Sofia Str., Business Center Richhill, Block B, 2nd floor, 1766 Sofia, Bulgaria.
+The registered office of the Company is: Sofia, Vitosha district, 2 "Donka Ushlinova" Str.
+Garitage Park, building 1, 4th floor 1766 Sofia